ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/maternal_sepsis.rst

 Years lived with disability
 """""""""""""""""""""""""""

-Years lived with disability (YLDs) should be accrued by each simulant with an incident case of maternal sepsis or other maternal infections.
-Specifically, the total number of maternal sepsis YLDs accrued by each infected simlant should be ylds_per_case_c368, which is defined as in the above data table by
+For simplicity, each simulant with an incident case of maternal sepsis or other maternal infections in a given age group  will accrue the same number of years lived with disability (YLDs).
+Specifically, the total number of maternal sepsis YLDs accrued by each infected simulant should be the average number of YLDs per case of maternal sepsis in the simulant's age group, which is defined in the above data table as

 .. math::